Paris in World War II: Arts

 While some painters left Paris, many remained and continued working.
-Georges Braque returned to Paris in autumn 1940 and quietly continued working.
+Georges Braque returned to Paris in autumn 1940, and quietly continued working.
 Pablo Picasso spent most of 1939 in a villa in Royan, north of Bordeaux.
 He returned to Paris and resumed working in his studio on Rue des Grands-Augustins.
-He frequently received visitors at his studio, including Germans, some admiring and some suspicious.
+He frequently received visitors at his studio, including Germans, some admiring, but others suspicious.
 He had postcards made of his famous anti-fascist work, Guernica, to hand out as souvenirs to visitors, and had serious discussions of art and politics with visiting Germans, including writer Ernst Jünger.
-While his work was officially condemned as "degenerate", his paintings continued to be sold at the Hôtel Drouot auction house and at the Galerie Louise Leiris, formerly Daniel-Henry Kahnweiler's.
+While his work was officially condemned as "degenerate", his paintings continued to be sold at the Hôtel Drouot auction house and Galerie Louise Leiris, formerly Daniel-Henry Kahnweiler's.
 German treasurer officials opened Picasso's bank vault, where he stored his private art collection, searching for Jewish-owned art they could seize.
-Picasso so confused them with his descriptions of ownership of the paintings that they left without taking anything.
+Picasso so confused them with his descriptions of ownership of the paintings, that they left without taking anything.
 He also persuaded them that the paintings in the adjoining vault, owned by Braque, were actually his own.
-Other "degenerate" artists, including Kandinsky and Henri Matisse, who sent drawings up to Paris from his residence in Nice, were officially condemned but continued to sell their works in the back rooms of Paris galleries.
+Other "degenerate" artists, including Kandinsky and Henri Matisse, who sent drawings up to Paris from his residence in Nice, were officially condemned, but continued to sell their works in the back rooms of Paris galleries.

-A few actors, such as Jean Gabin and film director Jean Renoir chose, for political or personal reasons, to leave Paris, but many others remained, avoided politics and focused on their art.
-These included the actor Fernandel, the film director and playwright Sacha Guitry, and the singers Édith Piaf, Tino Rossi, Charles Trenet and Yves Montand.
-The jazz musician Django Reinhardt played with the Quintette du Hot Club de France for German and French fans.
+A few actors, such as Jean Gabin and film director Jean Renoir, chose, for political or personal reasons, to leave Paris, but many others remained, avoided politics, and focused on their art.
+These included the actor Fernandel, film director and playwright Sacha Guitry, and singers Édith Piaf, Tino Rossi, Charles Trenet, and Yves Montand.
+The jazz musician Django Reinhardt played with the Quintette du Hot Club de France for both German and French fans.
 In 1941, Maurice Chevalier performed a new revue in the Casino de Paris: Bonjour Paris.
 The songs "Ça sent si bon la France" and "La Chanson du maçon" became hits.
-The Nazis asked Chevalier to perform in Berlin and sing for Radio Paris.
-He refused but did perform for French prisoners of war in Germany, and succeeded in obtaining the liberation of ten prisoners in exchange.
+The Nazis asked Chevalier to perform in Berlin, and sing for Radio Paris.
+He refused, but did perform for French prisoners of war in Germany, and succeeded in obtaining the liberation of ten prisoners in exchange.

 The writer Colette, who was 67 when the war began, worked quietly on her mémoires in her apartment at 9 rue du Beaujolais, next to the gardens of the Palais-Royal.
 Her husband, Maurice Goudeket, a Jew, was arrested by the Gestapo in December 1941, and although he was released after a few months through the intervention of the French wife of the German ambassador Otto Abetz, Colette lived through the rest of the war years with the anxiety of a possible second arrest.
 In 1944, she published one of her most famous works, Gigi.